MailTape/MailTape-v1/_posts/2016-12-18-The-Holydgrug-Couple.md

 _Dimitri_: **"****"**

 + ##
 _Dimitri_: **"**Mick Jenckins is a based Chicago rapper, few weeks ago he relased one of my best hip-hop album of the year entitled The Healing Component.
-As this   **"**
+As this Drowning featuring [BadBadNotGood](http://mailta.pe/110/BBNG/ "MailTape 110 - BadBadNotGood")  **"**

 <p id="outroduction">That's all folks!</p>